tom-beer/Outcome-Adaptive-LASSO/README.md

 ```

 2. To use it on your dataset, pass it in as a dataframe just like above
+## Comparison to other methods

-> `compare_oal_ipw.py` is a script to reproduce some of the figures in the paper, comparing the outcome adaptive lasso to plain IPW based estimation.
+* `compare_oal_ipw.py` is a script to reproduce some of the figures in the paper, comparing the outcome adaptive lasso to plain IPW based estimation.
 It includes a replication of figure 1 from the supplementary material, using scenario 4 of the synthetic dataset with 200 samples, 100 covariates and no correlation between covariates:
 <img src="images/compare_oal_ipw_output.png" width=680 height=680 align="center">

 ## Requirements